Chinese New Year Traditions

 4 Worship

 Every Thai-Chinese family has an altar in their home.
 One day before the Chinese New Year, offerings are prepared early in the morning for the ceremony.
 All the sacrifices, including scrumptious dishes, desserts and fruits are displayed on the altar.
-After all family members have worshiped their ancestors one by one, they eat the blessed sacrifices in the evening, the most important meal of Chinese New Year.
+After all family members have worshiped their ancestors one by one, they eat the blessed sacrifices in the evening, the most important meal of the Year.

 5 Visiting Friends and relatives